 “There are some birders,” said my son, Dave, as we walked along The Bund, a famous waterfront area in central Shanghai.
 Birding is unusual in China, so I could hardly believe it, but two men and a woman had binoculars and scopes fixed on gulls in the river.
 We walked up to them and introduced ourselves.
 Surprisingly, I was familiar with Craig Brelsford, an American birder living in Shanghai with his wife, Elaine Du, and their friend and fellow birder, Michael Grunwell, from the Facebook group Birding China.
-We all marveled at the coincidence of meeting there and had a great time talking about China, birds, and websites (a common interest of Craig and Dave).
+We all marveled at the coincidence of meeting there and had a great time talking about China, birds, websites (a common interest of Craig and Dave), and travel.
+Elaine was surprised that Dave has been to Baoshan, in the western province of Yunnan, and they compared notes on their trips there.

 I had arrived in China a week earlier, on March 4, for my fourth trip to visit my oldest son who has lived in Shenzhen since January 2008.
 We were in Shanghai for one of Dave’s occasional jobs as an awards presenter for an organization similar to Guinness World Records.
 The Chinese take these awards very seriously and about 200 people attended the presentation.
 Three awards were given that day, including one for the world’s largest enamel floor.